ripple/opensource.ripple.com/docs/simpleXRPL/tutorials/issue-and-distribute-iou.md

 # Issue And Distribute An IOU

-`issue` bootstraps the issuer and a hot wallet from the environment (the issuer enables rippling and the hot wallet extends a trust line); no value exists until `transfer` sends the currency out.
+`issue` bootstraps the issuer and a hot wallet from the environment (the issuer enables rippling and the hot wallet extends a trust line).
+No value exists until `transfer` sends the currency out.
 Every verb acts as the issuer, selected via `from`.

 ```ts
 /**